 Category 4: Fleeing/attempting to flee domestic violence - Any individual or family fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, or stalking.

-2 U.S. Department of Housing and Urban Development, "Point-in-Time Count Methodology Guide" (U.S. Department of Housing and Urban Development, 2014).
+2 (U.S. Department of Housing and Urban Development, 2014)

+3 (U.S. Department of Housing and Urban Development, 2023)